HolyMeekrob/scorage/README.md

 # scorage
-An adaptable core for storing and accessing results and statistics of competitive events
+An adaptable core for tracking results and statistics of competitive events